What Exactly IS Nurse-First After-Hours Triage?

 Nurse triage providers like IntellaTriage prove that continuity of care is possible after-hours.
 As a result of practical phone-triage training, patient-experience strategy, and client-specific protocols to triage patient concerns, nurse-based triage services provide exceptional patient encounters and serve as an extension of the providers’ team.
 In addition, nurse-based triage services help providers prioritize the patient experience and implement measures that support their needs.

 When it comes down to it, the main decider in how you choose between nurse-based triage and other after-hours models lies in the patient experience.
-A call or contact center means patients call non-clinical resources with the hopes of getting a timely call back from a nurse or physician.
-Conversely, a nurse-first triage provider connects your patients with a live caregiver at every encounter – the clear winner in this instance.
+A call or contact center means patients call non-clinical resources hoping to get a timely call back from a nurse or physician.
+Conversely, a nurse-first triage provider quickly connects your patients with a live caregiver at every encounter – the clear winner in this instance.

-IntellaTriage is an all-in-one solution transforming after-hours care delivery through well-trained registered nurses.
+IntellaTriage is an all-in-one solution that transforms triage care delivery through well-trained registered nurses.
 Contact us today for a consultation about what the IntellaTriage nurse-first after-hours triage can do for your hospice or home health organization.